Feed

 CSV Feed

-CSV files are one of the most common used file formats for storing historic price data.
+CSV files are one of the most commonly used file formats for storing historic price data.
 However, since there is no standard defined, they differ a lot depending on where you downloaded them from.
 Additionally, they often lack some required meta-data, like the currency of the price or the exchange where they are traded.

 The CSVFeed class in roboquant offers several configuration options to cater to these differences, allowing you to parse almost any CSV files found on the internet.